GETTING MARRIED IN DENMARK

 An important thing to consider when packing for your journey is remembering all the documents that we processed for you with the marriage office.
-It’s really important that these are presented to the marriage office when you arrive in Denmark.
+It’s really important that these are presented to the town hall marriage office when you arrive in Denmark.
 Make sure they are stored in a safe place and carry on luggage so they can’t get lost.
 Read more about preparing for your journey to Denmark here.

 It’s time for your wedding ceremony

 When you get to Denmark, hopefully you’ll have time to settle into your accommodation and then the first priority is to present your documentation to the town hall.
 This may be at the Copenhagen City Hall Wedding office or the Ærø wedding office depending which one of our locations you have chosen.
 This usually needs to be one business day before your ceremony.
 We can’t emphasize enough how important it is to be there within the opening hours stated in the confirmation we send you.

 The process is really very easy, from finding your way to the town hall, the staff is already expecting you and the whole process of checking your documents is usually finished within an hour.
 Once this is finished, you can really relax, enjoy the rest of your day and prepare for your ceremony.

 A ceremony in Denmark is the same no matter which town hall you’re at.
 The ceremony can be carried out in Danish, English or German and you can read more about your Danish wedding Ceremony here.